 - For air travel arrangements, all flights should be booked using BCD Travel (they can also be reached at 617-353-1700).
 Inform them that you are a BU student organization.
-Flights will be held for 24 hours and an ISR must be processed by the Student Activities Business Office within this time frame to book the flight.
+Flights will be held for 24 hours and an payment must be processed by the Student Activities Business Office within this time frame to book the flight.
 Submit any ISRs before 3 p.m. for processing.
-You must include the confirmation from BCD, with the confirmation number, along with your ISR.
+You must include the confirmation from BCD, with the confirmation number, along with your payment request.

 - International travel requires extensive review and approval.
-Any group planning a trip outside the U.S. must complete the International Travel Program Request form (log in required) four months prior to their intended travel date.
+Any group planning a trip outside the U.S. must complete an Event Registration in OrgSync four months prior to their intended travel date.

 Online Tickets: Eventbrite

 For events in most campus venues, tickets will be created and sold online using the Eventbrite ticketing system.
 All student organizations are required to sell their tickets through Eventbrite.
 Ticket sales must be set up through the Student Activities Business Office.
 No alternate methods of online ticket sales will be permitted.
 The cost of using Eventbrite is $0.50 per ticket sold and is charged after the completion of the event.
 There is no charge for using Eventbrite for events that are not charging admission.

 - Complete the Online Ticket Sales form no less than five business days before the first day of ticket sales.
 Images and event descriptions indicated on the form must also be submitted to email@example.com by this deadline.
 Failure to follow deadlines may result in a $50 fine.